𝐈𝐧𝐜𝐥𝐞𝐦𝐞𝐧𝐭 𝐖𝐞𝐚𝐭𝐡𝐞𝐫 𝐔𝐩𝐝𝐚𝐭𝐞: 𝐓𝐰𝐨-𝐇𝐨𝐮𝐫 𝐄𝐚𝐫𝐥𝐲 𝐃𝐢𝐬𝐦𝐢𝐬𝐬𝐚𝐥 𝐅𝐫𝐢𝐝𝐚𝐲 𝟐/𝟔/𝟐𝟔

 4 months ago, Garrett County Public Schools

-Graphic highlighting the December Board meeting, as detailed in the text.
+Graphic highlighting the monthly Board meeting, as detailed in the text.

 4 months ago, Garrett County Public Schools